 One change we made in recalculating the price index then was adding in data services.
 We also, as a sort of thought experiment, looked at a unit value index: revenues per byte of data transferred across all the different services.
 Because, although the component services from text messages and voice calls to WhatsApp messages and video all involve different charges (higher per byte for the ‘traditional’ services), they all use bytes of data carried over the same networks.
 These two options suggested a price decline of between 37% and 97% over the years 2010 to 2017, rather than the roughly zero change in the published index.

-In our new paper we have refined our approach further by taking more detailed account of the service providers’ pricing structures.
+In our new Discussion Paper we have refined our approach further by taking more detailed account of the service providers’ pricing structures.
 For instance, fixed line services involve an access charge, currently treated as a separate charge when it would be more reasonable to allocate it across the services provided, as no-one just buys ‘access’.
 Bundling services has become common: Ofcom has estimated that nearly four fifths of services in the UK are ‘bundles’ of different components.
 Currently these are included in the index by using as weights the share of operators’ revenues for each component outside the bundles.
 We wanted to test what difference it would make to use the share of data volumes instead.

 The aim of the exercise was to identify the key factors causing the wide range from our first paper of possible paths for the telecoms services price index; the new indices add in various factors which each in turn explains part of the difference, so bridging the wide gap, thankfully in a logically intuitive fashion: The greater the use of volume weights (ie share of data volumes, rather than revenues), the closer we get to the unit value approach.
 The challenge of deciding which is the appropriate one to use is a new manifestation of an old problem in constructing price indices, namely how to incorporate significant quality change or new goods in a rapidly innovating sector like telecoms.